Murder of the Bologna family: Trial

+Reyes was arrested in Salisbury, North Carolina, and extradited to California in 2012.
+Initially, he pleaded not guilty.
+However, in 2015, Reyes pleaded guilty to criminal street gang membership and firing at an occupied vehicle.
+On July 10 that year, San Francisco Superior Court sentenced Reyes to ten years in state prison as part of this plea deal.

+Aftermath

 Effects on sanctuary city policy

 Tony Bologna's widow Danielle and other relatives of the slain family members blamed San Francisco's sanctuary city policies for the crime.
 The policy "bars city officials from cooperating with federal crackdowns on illegal immigrants."
 On July 2, nearly a week after the murder of the Bolognas, San Francisco Mayor Gavin Newsom amended the sanctuary city policy to allow the city to refer juvenile illegal alien felons to federal authorities for deportation.
 Members of the Minuteman Project, a group of private citizens who patrol the Mexico – United States border against illegal aliens, held a protest at San Francisco City Hall on July 30 denouncing the sanctuary city policy and calling for Mayor Newsom to resign.
-Cinnamon Stillwell wrote a column criticizing the policy.
 Jesse McKinley of The New York Times cited the Ramos case as among several negative consequences of San Francisco's sanctuary policy.
 Danielle Bologna advocated for District Attorney Kamala Harris to seek the death penalty for Ramos, but Harris pledged never to seek capital punishment for any criminal case.